 Forms and Attributes

 Forms are a fundamental part of HTML that allow users to interact with websites, providing data input for various purposes.
-This article will cover the essential aspects of forms, including the <form>
+This article will cover the essential aspects of forms, including the <form> element and its key attributes.

 Form & Attributes